shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 11: Heaps/Step 11.2: Medium Problems/Task Scheduler.md

 # Task Scheduler

 - https://leetcode.com/problems/task-scheduler/
-- doing this using greedy approach felt more intuitive than forcing priority queue in this
 - greedy approach - assume we have tasks like this - a a a b b b c c c d d e, n = 5
 - the optimal way to place these tasks is a b c _ _ _ a b c _ _ _ a b c
 - i.e. place the tasks with the max frequency together with the "remaining cooldown gaps" between them